 A timeshare is a terrible investment

 Buying a timeshare as an investment that you expect to appreciate in value is likely misguided.
 How do I know that?
-Check eBay and other secondary markets for timeshares up for sale.
+Check eBay and other secondary markets for timeshares up for sale by owner.
 You’ll see plenty of listings for $1.
 Now, varying timeshare companies likely offer differentiating levels of value, but one comment on a TripAdvisor review board said it best.